The Bradshaws

 The Bradshaws is a fictional family created and voiced by the comedian and musician Buzz Hawkins.
 The family was created for The Gary Davies Show with Gary Davies on Piccadilly Radio in 1983 when Hawkins wrote a poem about a family's day trip to Blackpool.
 This soon developed into a series.
 In 1986, Hawkins was made producer of The Phil Wood Show, on which he performed more Bradshaws material.

 Hawkins would go on to sell cassettes of his Bradshaws episodes, which he still does to this day, as well as doing stand-up, acting and more.
 The Bradshaws series has been re-released as a 25 volume C.D. collection.
 The series has gained great popularity in the North and abroad.
 It has been said that some people still ask who the voice actors are even though all the characters are voiced by Hawkins.

 Broadcast

 Some episodes were also made into a television series by Granada TV.
 The series can be heard as a strand of the Billy Butler show on BBC Radio Merseyside, on the Chorley-based Station Chorley FM, and on 7 Waves Radio 92.1.
 The show is now also played on 94.4FM Salford City Radio, Tameside Radio 103.6 FM, Cheshire's Canalside Radio 102.8fm, Crewe and Nantwich based station The Cat 107.9 FM and Wythenshawe FM 97.2 after a fan petition on change.org achieved the required 9 signatures to get the show back on air.
+'The Bradshaws' is broadcast every weekday morning as part of Andy Lloyd's Morning Show which forms part of The ILR Network and is syndicated live to many UK and international radio stations.